gbromfield/Insidious/README.md

 ## Dependencies
+Insidious needs:

+1. Java 8
+2. Maven
-Insidious has dependencies on a set of libraries in GitHub.
-They need to be installed.
+3. A set of libraries in GitHub

+To install the set of libraries from GitHub:

     git clone https://github.com/gbromfield/GrbLibs2.git
     cd Grblibs2